HCI for Digital Civics 2018

 Why we play games the way we do?

 When asked about HCI, I often wonder what would best explain the field to an outsider.
 I find myself turning to games quiet often to exemplify the interactivity that a piece of software can have.
-As a gamer myself I thought I would use games again to delve into an important aspect of interactivity and interfacing;
+As a gamer who loves all bingo games for free myself I thought I would use games again to delve into an important aspect of interactivity and interfacing;

 Invasively Pervasive: Ubiquitous Computing Today